KTH-RPL-Planiacs/human-adviser-study/README.md

 # human-adviser-study

-code for the human-adviser study.
-Please read the README files inside the subfolders for additional instructions
+Code for the human-adviser study.
+Please read the README files inside the subfolders for additional instructions.
+This work is currently under double-blind review.

 ## study_backend

-the backend server accepts http requests from the frontend and forwards them as inserts into a mySQL database.
+The backend server accepts http requests from the frontend and forwards them as inserts into a mySQL database.

 ## study_frontend

-a WASM app that runs in the browser. this is the interactive study itself.
+A WASM app that runs in the browser.
+This is the interactive study itself.